wp-plugins/continuous-rss-scrolling/readme.txt

 2. Now this plugin supports localization (or internationalization). i.e. option to translate into other languages.
 Plugin *.po file (continuous-rss-scrolling.po) available in the languages folder.
 Translators Welcome.

+= 9.3 =
+1. Tested up to 3.9
+2. Now it using fetch_feed() wordpress method to load rss feed. (fetch_feed() uses the SimplePie and FeedCache functionality for retrieval and parsing and automatic caching)

 == Changelog ==

 = 1.0 =